 The trainer explored the key ingredients of the subject and focused on the link between EQ and Leadership.
 In particular, they focused on what makes a good leader and the link of these characteristics with emotional intelligence.

 The first topic covered in the training related to self-awareness.
 If we can't perceive our strengths and limitations, then it's difficult to change our behaviour and break with our bad habits.
 To help with this, we used a variety of tests to help participants appreciate the importance of self-awareness and to help them explore personal preferences, approaches and styles.

 The training then moved onto key areas such as recognising emotions and positively managing them to influence, communicate, manage conflict, build relationships, and lead.

 Lunch and Learn Session

-What is the Self-Talk Cycle?
 It is the cycle of the little voice in our head and the consequences of what it says to us.
-The concept explains that every thought provokes a feeling that triggers a behaviour, this seems logical.
-As logical as the fact that if when we are happy we perform better than when we are down.
-This scheme highlights the necessary of having a positive attitude to forge success.
-Our negative self-talk limits ourselves while positive self-talk enable us to surpass ourselves.
+The concept explains that every thought provokes a feeling that triggers a behaviour.
+A very simple output from this, is that when we are happy we naturally perform better than when we are down.
+This scheme highlights the necessity of positive attitudes to forge success.
+Our negative self-talk limits ourselves while positive self-talk enables us to surpass ourselves.

 Emotional Leadership Training for Leaders

 If you are a leader interested in boosting your leadership performance through enhanced emotional intelligence, then contact us to discuss our Emotional Leadership Training course for Leaders.

 As a leader of business training courses in the South West, we have a team of expert, well-qualified trainers ready to deliver on-site, high-impact training courses.
 With trainers across Dorset, Devon, Somerset and Cornwall, our trainers are available for the most remote locations such as Penzance, to busier cities of Bristol, Bournemouth, Exeter and Plymouth.